 Strap yourself in; this is going to be one hell of a ride.
 The basics of rugby union are simple, but understanding the many rules of the sport are another thing altogether.
 The reason for this is simple and alluded to above – rugby union is a highly physical sport and players are given nowhere near the same degree of protection as they are in American Football, for example.
 The rules are there to account for every contingency and ensure the officials can prevent any dangerous situations arising.
 So, if you want to get involved in the game, you’d be well advised to pay attention!

-The rules are today monitored by the International Rugby Board and are forever being discussed, with amendments always under consideration.
+The rules are today monitored by World Rugby and are forever being discussed, with amendments always under consideration.
 The nature of any sport is such that a degree of subjectivity is involved in decision-making on the field.
-Therefore, the IRB depends to an extent on the expertise and common sense of the referee as well as what they term the ‘proper spirit’ of the players and the coaches.
+Therefore, World Rugby depends to an extent on the expertise and common sense of the referee as well as what they term the ‘proper spirit’ of the players and the coaches.

 Getting to grips with all the regulations is a task and a half.
-However, the following is a detailed interpretation of the full IRB rule book, intended to give beginners a complete sense of the do’s and don’t’s of the sport without the detail required for top flight rugby matches.
-For a full version of the laws of the game, check out the IRB website.
+However, the following is a detailed interpretation of the full World Rugby rule book, intended to give beginners a complete sense of the do’s and don’t’s of the sport without the detail required for top flight rugby matches.
+For a full version of the laws of the game, check out the World Rugby website.

 Rugby union in short